Case Study · UX/UI & Product Design

 The paperwork wall

 Freelancers and expats face closed doors.
-70% of solvent applicants are blocked simply for lacking a standard payslip.
-Hosts are trapped too as they rely on rigid paperwork to mitigate risk rather than verifying actual trust.
+An estimated 70% of solvent applicants are blocked simply for lacking a standard payslip.
+Hosts are trapped too, as they rely on rigid paperwork to mitigate risk rather than verifying actual trust.

 The objective: